timbrel/GitSavvy/docs/remotes.md

 ## `git: push`

 This command will push current branch to the tracking branch.
-If the tracking branch is not set, you will be asked to configure it unless `prompt_for_tracking_branch` is set to `false`.
-In that case, you will be prompted for a remote, then the current branch will be pushed to a remote branch with the same name.
+If the tracking branch is not set, you will be prompted for a remote and a branch name.

 ## `git: push to branch`